hoffmangroup/segway/doc/segway.rst

 For a conceptual overview see the paper:

   Michael M. Hoffman, Orion J. Buske, Zhiping Weng, Jeff A. Bilmes, William Stafford Noble.
-Segway: a dynamic Bayesian network for genomic segmentation.
+Unsupervised pattern discovery in human chromatin structure through genomic segmentation.
 In preparation.

 Michael <mmh1 at uw dot edu> can send you a copy of the latest manuscript.